Skip to main content

 Liver Cancer Stages

 After someone is diagnosed with liver cancer, doctors will try to figure out if it has spread, and if so, how far.
 This process is called staging.
 The stage of a cancer describes how much cancer is in the body.
-It helps determine how serious the cancer is and how best to treat it.
+It helps determine how serious the cancer is and the best way to treat it.
 Doctors also use a cancer's stage when talking about survival statistics.

 Liver cancer stages range from stage I (1) through IV (4).
 As a rule, the lower the number, the less the cancer has spread.
 A higher number, such as stage IV, means cancer has spread more.
 Although each person’s cancer experience is unique, cancers with similar stages tend to have a similar outlook and are often treated in much the same way.